Gate Latch Security

 The Emtek Brass Keypad Deadbolt, shown in Oil Rubbed Bronze.
 This deadbolt system allows you to keep your gate locked, but also makes it quite easy to open the gate when needed by entering your own personal keycode.

-Examples of Slide Bolts and Barrel
+Examples of Slide Bolts and Barrel Bolts (Surface-Mounted Bolts)

-Download our new Architectural Gate Hardware catalog, which includes all of our gate latches (modern, contemporary, rustic, traditional and antique) plus outdoor gate hinges, gate stops, cane bolts, and gate locks.
+View our Architectural Gate Hardware catalog, which includes all of our gate latches (modern, contemporary, rustic, traditional and antique) plus outdoor gate hinges, gate stops, cane bolts, and gate locks.
 The catalog includes gate latches for double gates and single gate hardware packages where we take the thought out of putting together a hardware ensemble.

 360 Yardware is an authorized distributor of Emtek door hardware, including modern door hardware, contemporary door hardware, door accessories, deadbolts.
 To see our complete offerings, see our Emtek Catalog page.